Japan's Suga signals readiness for new stimulus package | Business

 "We'd like to come up with measures to put Japan's economy back on a recovery path by deploying all available means in a timely fashion," Suga told the council's meeting on Monday.
 In a separate meeting with ruling party executives, Suga said he would instruct his cabinet on Tuesday to begin work on a third extra budget, Jiji news agency reported.

-After posting its worst post-war contraction in the second quarter, Japan's economy is expected to have rebounded in the three months through September.
+After posting its worst contraction in the second quarter since World War Two, Japan's economy is expected to have rebounded in the three months through September.
 But the recovery has been fragile, keeping policymakers under pressure to top up fiscal and monetary support.

 Although the size of the package has yet to be decided, requests from ruling party lawmakers have ranged between 10 trillion yen ($96.49 billion) and 30 trillion yen.
 That will come on top of a combined $2.2 trillion rolled out in two earlier stimulus packages this year, which would strain Japan's already tattered finances.